FAQs - CAPCaT

 9. When will I be notified if my Expression of Interest has been selected for submission as a full proposal?

-All applicants will be notified by April 1, 2020 as to whether they are invited to submit a full proposal.
-Invitations will be sent by email both to the PI and to the administrative contact listed in the Expression of Interest.
+All applicants will be notified by Monday, April 5, 2021 about whether they are invited to submit a full proposal.
+Notices will be sent by email to both the PI and to the administrative contact listed in the Expression of Interest.